Simultaneous improvements of nuclear mass and charge radius predictions using multi-task Gaussian process approaches: THEORETICAL FRAMEWORK AND METHODS

 \subsection{Multi-task Gaussian process}

 The Gaussian process (GP) is a nonparametric ML method \cite{2006,schulz2018tutorial,wang2023intuitive}, which has been widely used for modeling nuclear observables \cite{yuksel2024nuclear,Neuf2020}.
 The GP can flexibly fit data and incorporate prior knowledge via the covariance (kernel) function, allowing the model to capture complex correlations among nuclear observables.
-A commonly adopted kernel in GP model is the radial basis function (RBF) kernel \cite{2006,schulz2018tutorial,wang2023intuitive}:
+A commonly adopted kernel in GP models is the Mat\'{e}rn-3/2 kernel \cite{2006,schulz2018tutorial,wang2023intuitive}, which captures smooth correlations in the data.
+The expressions of the Mat\'{e}rn-3/2 can be written as:

-where $||x_i - x_j||^2$ denotes the squared Euclidean distance between feature vectors $x_i$ and $x_j$, and $\ell$ is the characteristic length scale controlling the smoothness of the function.
+where \(\lVert \mathbf{x}_i - \mathbf{x}_j\rVert\) denotes the Euclidean distance between feature vectors \(\mathbf{x}_i\) and \(\mathbf{x}_j\), and $\ell$ is the characteristic length scale controlling the smoothness of the function.
+To enhance numerical stability, a standard white-noise kernel is included to account for random fluctuations in the data \cite{yuksel2024nuclear,ye2025understanding}.
+Within this noise range, the GP model automatically converges and optimizes the noise contribution during training.
 For the involved tasks in this work, $x$ is taken as a vector of 12 physical quantities (discussed in the next subsection) relevant to the nuclear structure.
-In this case, the corresponding RBF kernel can be further represented as
+In this case, the corresponding Mat\'{e}rn-3/2 kernel can be further represented as

 where $x_{i,k}$ and $x_{j,k}$ denote the $k$-th physical feature of nuclei $i$ and $j$, respectively.

 The standard GP method is usually applied for a single task.
 However, multiple-correlated tasks have the potential to simultaneously improve predictive accuracies, such as nuclear masses and charge radii involved in the present work.
 In order to achieve the multi-task GP, we employ the widely used framework of the intrinsic coregionalization model (ICM) \cite{alvarez2012kernels,bonilla2007multi}, which enables simultaneous learning of several related quantities with a shared input feature set.
 To consider multiple tasks simultaneously, the ICM approach introduces a covariance function ($K_{\text{ICM}}$) that captures both the similarity among the input features and the correlation among different tasks.
 The explicit formulation of $K_{\text{ICM}}$ is given below.